codeofdusk/gptcmd/src/gptcmd/llm/README.md

 If your class implements support for multiple `LLMProviderFeature`s, separate them with a pipe (`|`) character.

 The `stream` property on the `LLMProvider` instance will be set to `True` when a response should be streamed.
 If your `LLMProvider` only supports streaming under certain conditions (such as when certain models are used but not others), override the `stream` property getter to return `False` and the setter to raise `NotImplementedError` with an appropriate message in unsupported scenarios (you can use the already defined `LLMProvider._stream` attribute as a backing field).
 To enable streaming by default, set the property in your provider's constructor.
 Then, subclass `LLMResponse` to handle streams.
 In your `LLMResponse` implementation, you'll want to create a backing `Message` (that you update as the response streams in, so that user disconnections and runtime errors are handled gracefully), and implement an iterator to update this message and yield the text of the next chunk of the stream as a string.
+In `complete`, return your custom `LLMResponse` when `self.stream == True`.